sellersj/maven-troubleshooting-MNG-7705/README.md

 `mvn -V -f branch5/pom.xml -s settings.xml dependency:sources  dependency:resolve -Dclassifier=javadoc`

-Optionally: download the maven version you want like this `mvn -s settings.xml dependency:unpack -Dartifact=org.apache.maven:apache-maven:3.9.0:zip:bin -DoutputDirectory=.` If you do this, when the following maven commands would be along the lines of `./apache-maven-3.9.0/bin/mvn ...`
+Optionally: download the maven version you want like this `mvn -s settings.xml dependency:unpack -Dartifact=org.apache.maven:apache-maven:3.9.0:zip:bin -DoutputDirectory=target` If you do this, when the following maven commands would be along the lines of `./target/apache-maven-3.9.0/bin/mvn ...`

 ## To reproduce the issue